AndrDm/atsp-ndt/README.md

 |P2|1.791 s|1.420 s|0|1.658 s|
 |P3|1.976 s|1.326 s|1.747 s| 0       |

-This matrix can be created in a simple way: just perform all possible movements (e.g., 1 → 2, 2 → 1, 1 → 3, 3 → 1, and so on) and measure the time from the **“Move to Next Position”** command to **“Start Image Acquisition.”**
+This matrix can be created in a simple way: perform all possible movements (e.g., 1 → 2, 2 → 1, 1 → 3, 3 → 1, and so on) and measure the time from the **‘Move to Next Position’** command to **‘Start Image Acquisition.’** It is important to include all components in the measurement — the manipulator, X-ray generator, filter changer (if present), detector synchronization, and so on.

 Now the question is — what is the most optimal inspection strategy (the fastest route)?